csmith/autoguide/README.md

 overlay plugin is listening on a different port you can specify the `OVERLAY_WS` parameter explicitly like so: https://csmith.github.io/autoguide/?OVERLAY_WS=ws://127.0.0.1:10501/ws

+If you're testing, or not using the automatic functionality, you can set the displayed zone using a `zoneID` query parameter: https://csmith.github.io/autoguide/?zoneID=294.
+This will disable the websocket functionality.

 ## Contributing guides

 Guides are stored as HTML files under the `guides` folder.
 The filename should